Xtrimi/xtrimi.github.io/content/about/index.md

 ive developed some websites but all of them are school-related so i cant really share it here

 other things i also like/have done:\
-object shows, osu!, twow, roblox obbying, web riddles
+object shows (price tag my goat), osu!, twow, roblox obbying, web riddles